 The key for hassle-free travel on the road is to get a used van that still has a good engine and the less miles the better.
 A roomy and reliable van might cost well above the minimum $5,000 threshold to over $10,000.

 Since you will have to squeeze quite a lot into such a tiny space, having a floor plan and and organizing your space on paper, or 3D CAD, beforehand would avoid chaos when you actually get into renovating your van.

 Before planning to organize your space, surely you would need to decide what you would bring along first.
 Spend some time to carefully draft a list of must-have items and a list of good-to-have items, and try to trim off anything excessive.

 A major decision at this stage would definitely be the bed: the bed makes the difference between a vehicle and a home.

-The bed is worth much consideration, as it will occupy the largest space, however it needs to provide sufficient comfort for a good night’s sleep after a long day on the road.
+The bed is worth much consideration, as it will occupy the largest space, however with a comfortable camper mattress, it will provide sufficient comfort for a good night’s sleep after a long day on the road.